Your mortgage fell through on closing day? What to do now

 3. Job change or loss of employment

-A career change can also make a mortgage fall through.
-If you decide to start a business, lose your job or get demoted, your lender might believe you might be at risk of defaulting on your loan.
-Underwriters who check your employment status before closing must do their best to ensure your income can support a monthly mortgage payment.
+A career change can also cause a mortgage to fall through.
+If you decide to start a business, you lose your job, or you get demoted, your lender might believe you might be at risk of defaulting on your loan.
+Underwriters who check your employment status before closing must be able to confirm that your income can support a monthly mortgage payment.

 4. A low home appraisal